 As part of the Bank's treasury operations, it trades various securities and derivatives, including debt, equity, fixed income, currencies and commodities and related derivatives, as both agent and principal, and it derives a portion of its non-interest income from profits earned in such trades.
+A significant portion of the Bank's trading activities are related to customer transactions and management has put stringent measures in place that seek to limit its ultimate trading exposure.

-The Bank may be exposed to a number of risks related to changes in the value of such securities and derivatives, including the risk of unfavourable market price movements relative to its long or short positions, a decline in the market liquidity of the related instruments, volatility in market prices, interest rates or foreign currency exchange rates relating to these positions and the risk that the instruments with which the Bank chooses to hedge certain positions do not track the market value of those positions.
-Failure to earn profits or incurring losses from trading activities as a result of such risks could have a material adverse effect on the Bank.
+However, the Bank may still be exposed to a number of risks related to changes in the value of such securities and derivatives, including the risk of unfavourable market price movements relative to its long or short positions, a decline in the market liquidity of the related instruments, volatility in market prices, interest rates or foreign currency exchange rates relating to these positions and the risk that the instruments with which the Bank chooses to hedge certain positions do not track the market value of those positions.
+If the Bank incurs any losses from these exposures, this could reduce the Bank's income or cause the Bank to suffer losses, either of which could have a material adverse effect on the Bank's business, financial condition and/or results of operations.

+Furthermore, an increase in interest rates may reduce the demand for loans from the Group and its ability to originate loans.
+A decrease in the general level of interest rates may affect the Group through, among other things, increased prepayments on its loan portfolio and increased competition for deposits.
 In addition, the Group has a portfolio of derivative securities which expose it to fluctuations in interest rates.
-As of 30 September 2019, the total nominal interest rate swap volume (including cross currency interest rate swaps) amounted to TL 208,193,060 billion, out of which TL 101,111,846 billion was under hedge accounting and thus not affected by interest rate fluctuations.
-Nominal interest rates are sensitive to many factors beyond the Group's control, including monetary policies pursued by the Turkish government (the "Government") and both domestic and international economic and political conditions.
+As of 30 September 2017, total nominal interest rate swap volume (including cross currency interest rate swaps) amounted to TL 135.1 billion, out of which TL 69.8 billion were already under hedge accounting and thus not affected by interest rate fluctuations.
+Nominal interest rates are sensitive to many factors beyond the Group's control, including monetary policies pursued by the Turkish government and both domestic and international economic and political conditions.